20 passengers from turbulence-hit SQ321 remain in ICU in Bangkok, two of them S’poreans

 Samitivej Srinakarin Hospital added on May 22 that 27 patients have been discharged, while a further 38 were being treated as inpatients at the hospital as well as at Samitivej Sukhumvit and Bangkok hospitals.

 Samitivej is a group of private hospitals that typically serves Bangkok’s higher-income and expatriate population.
-But it has received intense media attention since Flight SQ321 from London to Singapore was forced to make an emergency landing at Suvarnabhumi International Airport on the afternoon of May 21, and most of the passengers on board needing medical attention were evacuated to Samitivej Srinakarin.
+It has received intense media attention since Flight SQ321 from London to Singapore was forced to make an emergency landing at Suvarnabhumi Airport on the afternoon of May 21, and most of the passengers needing medical attention were evacuated to Samitivej Srinakarin.

 One person, 73-year-old British national Geoffrey Kitchen, died during the incident.